hmasing/solo_aviation_playbook/content/03-avionics-operations/01-work-order-authorization.md

 effective_date: "2025-01-27"
 ---

-# Avionics Work Order Creation and Authorization
+# Work Order Creation and Authorization

 Create and authorize avionics work orders ensuring proper documentation and client approval for avionics maintenance and installation projects.